tunr/slimsurveys-api-php/readme.md

 ### Data

-The data getter allows you to return a formatted version of the data return by the SlimSurveys API.
-Data is returned as a object by default, but can be returned as an associative array by passing `true` to the data getter.
+The data getter allows you to return a formatted version of the JSON data returned by the SlimSurveys API.
+Data is returned as an object by default, but can be returned as an associative array by passing `true` to the data getter.

 ```
 $data = $response->getData(true);